sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

       `here <https://docs.qgis.org/3.28/en/docs/user_manual/processing_algs/qgis/vectorgeometry.html?highlight=eliminate#eliminate-selected-polygons>`__).
       The result of this step is a layer free of gaps and matching the extent of the sub-basin layer.

+   In general, it is recommended to delete the overlaps before and after filling gaps.
+   Particularly complex geometric structures may result in new overlaps or gaps.
+   The plugin in some cases may struggle to automatically fill very small gaps or delete very small overlaps, particularly for complex geometries.
+   If overlaps & gaps persist after several attempts to delete overlaps and fill gaps, manual deletion is recommended (if necessary).

 .. |Select Sub-basin| image:: qtalsim_screenshots/SelectSubBasin.png
 .. |Select and Edit Soil Layer| image:: qtalsim_screenshots/SelectandEditSoilLayer.png
 .. |Optional Soil Layer Steps| image:: qtalsim_screenshots/optionalStepsSoilLayer.png